aftialabs/morf-docs/guides/MorfEditor.md

 ### Preview
 Preview pops up a preview version of the form in a separate window.
 You must have a site key in order to access the preview.

-### Request Site Key
+### Get API Access
-The Request Site Key presents a small form requesting your first name, last name, organization and the domains from which the site key should be accessible.
+The Get API Access option presents a small form requesting your first name, last name, organization and the domains from which the site key should be accessible.
 Requesting a site key kicks off an approval process.
-You will be contact via email when you are issued a site key.
+You will be contacted via email when you are issued a site and/or API key.

 ### Checkout the Docs
 This links to our [documentation](https://github.com/aftialabs/morf-docs)